 - Loss of sensation / tingling around genitals, back passage, buttocks or inner thighs

 - Erectile or ejaculation problems or loss of sensation in genitals during sexual intercourse

-If YES call NHS 111 or go to A+E IMMEDIATELY
+If yes, call NHS 111 or go to an emergency department immediately.

-Please contact with your GP as soon as possible to discuss if other investigations are required rather than self- referring to physiotherapy.
+Please contact your GP as soon as possible to discuss if other investigations are required before referring to physiotherapy.

 If you are not experiencing any of these symptoms, please confirm you have read the above information and complete the referral form to self-refer into the Worcestershire Physiotherapy Service.

 Also please do not self-refer if you are referring for a fracture that you had in the last 12 months, Carpal Tunnel syndrome, Falls, or Fibromyalgia (as the main concern), please consult with your GP surgery about these instead